fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_023.md

 to hear if someone has used the tools they use and at about what level they are in their career right now.

-## What questions reveal true expertise in an interview?
+## What Questions Reveal True Expertise In An Interview?

 My argument is that one of the ways people relate to each other is through shared experiences.
 In other words, a senior developer will